 One sandwich for a unique taste

-This innovative concept is here!
-La Baguette du Relais always offers just one dish on the menu: a baguette sandwich filled with entrecôte and crinkle fries.
-But the highlight of this dish lies in its deliciously buttery sauce, the recipe of which remains a well-kept family secret passed down through several generations.
+Here’s the innovative concept.
+La Baguette du Relais features just one dish on the menu: a baguette sandwich filled with entrecôte and matchstick fries.
+But the real highlight of this dish is its rich buttery sauce, the recipe for which remains a closely guarded family secret passed down for several generations.
 A unique dish, but still customizable.
-You can choose between the classic version, the XL with double the meat, or the BIG with 240g of meat for those with (very) big appetites, as well as a gluten-free version or even one with a black bread made from vegetal charcoal.
-All of it with ```Top quality products sourced from the same artisans for over 60 years.
+You can choose from the classic version, the XL with double the meat, or the BIG with 240g of meat for those with (very) big appetites.
+There’s also a gluten-free version or one with black bread made from activated charcoal.
+All served with top-quality ingredients sourced with care.with the same artisans for more than 60 years.

 © Hugo Dominguez/ Le Bonbon

-And a little sweetness for the sweetest tooth
+And a little sweetness for the most indulgent

-On the dessert side, we have homemade cheesecake and chocolate fondant, all prepared either in-house or by the historic baker from Relais de Venise.
-We wash it all down with a glass of wine from the family estate, and that’s a wrap!
+On the dessert side, we have homemade cheesecake and chocolate fondant, all prepared either in the kitchen or by the legendary baker of the Relais de Venise.
+We pair it all with a glass of wine from the family-owned estate, and that’s a wrap!